NicolasRaimundez/Real-Time-Stock-Pipeline/README.md

 ---

 ## 🧑‍💻 Purpose of the research
 The goal is to build a tech-savvy, automated pipeline using a Modern Data Stack.
-It demonstrates how to orchestrate complex data flows—from raw ingestion to business-ready insights—using industry-standard tools like Docker and Airflow.
+It demonstrates how to orchestrate complex data flows from raw ingestion to business ready insights—using industry standard tools like Docker and Airflow.

 ![Architecture (1)](https://github.com/user-attachments/assets/6b49eb4d-4bf7-473d-9281-50c20b241760)